rhodyprog4ds/BrownFall21/syllabus/achievements.md

 ````{margin}
 ```{note}
-On the [BrightSpace calendar](https://brightspace.uri.edu/d2l/le/calendar/101136) page you can get a feed link to add to the calendar of your choice by clicking on the subscribe (star) button on the top right of the page.
+On the {{ bscalendar }} page you can get a feed link to add to the calendar of your choice by clicking on the subscribe (star) button on the top right of the page.
 Class is for 1 hour there because of Brightspace/zoom integration limitations, but that calendar includes the zoom link.
 ```
 ````

-The course will meet MWF 3-3:50pm in Chafee Social Sci Center  235.
+The course will meet {{ time }} in {{ location }}.
 Every class will include participatory live coding (instructor types code while explaining, students follow along)) instruction and small exercises for you to progress toward level 1 achievements of the new skills introduced in class that day.

 Programming assignments that will be due each week Tuesday by 11:59pm.